Formidable-class frigate: Mid-life upgrades

 On 5 May 2023, the Ministry of Defence of Singapore announced plans to update the capabilities of the Formidable class frigates.
 On 14 December 2023, ST Engineering received the contract for the upgrade which it expects to complete by 2028.
 A related contract was announced by Naval Group on 2 May 2024 to support the upgrade as partners of ST Marine.

+On August 19 2026, during a scheduled port visit to Tokyo International Cruise Terminal, was the first ship in the class to be publicly photographed with Blue Spear launch canisters.